Birth Injury Legal Statistics

 Birth Injury Lawsuit Compensation

-The most common form of birth injury is brain damage, which can cause conditions such as hypoxic-ischemic encephalopathy (HIE) and bleeding inside and around the brain (hematoma).
+The most common form of birth injury is brain damage, which can cause conditions such as hypoxic-ischemic encephalopathy (HIE) from lack of oxygen to an infant during or after delivery.

 Several other types of birth injuries include shoulder dystocia, bone fractures, and untreated jaundice that leads to kernicterus.